berkeley-stat243/stat243-fall-2019/section/09/py_vs_R.md

 github.
     - The document must be named `s09Solutions.Rmd`
     - Each group member must upload the exact same document to their own repository
-    - i.e., for a 3-person group, there will be 3 submissions that are exactly the same
+    - i.e., for a 3-person group, there will be three submissions that are exactly the same.

 ### Questions